mark-mdl/workerterminal/README.md

 Worker terminal

 # Install

-1. Create python virtual enviroment and install all requirements packages from requirements.txt file pip3 install -r requirements.txt
+1. Create python virtual enviroment in project directory: python3 -m venv workterminal-venv

+and install all requirements packages from requirements.txt file pip3 install -r requirements.txt

 Use pip3 to make sure to use python3 version.